 More and more people are on their phones right now, search for a place to eat.
 Many restaurants report up to 70% of their web traffic comes from mobile phones.
 It is absolutely essential that your website is mobile-friendly (or ‘responsive’ in industry terms).
 A responsive website ensures that browsers have an easy time navigating your website and finding the information they are looking for.
 NAPH and menus should be easy to find and read no matter what device the browser is on.
 Google has started placing importance on mobile-friendly sites by penalizing non-responsive sites in search results.

 PDF menus are bad.
 Period.
 They require website visitors to download the PDF file before viewing.
 This takes extra time and is never optimized for the screen the user is viewing the menu on.
 It is especially bad on mobile phones which require users to enlarge specific areas of the PDF to try to read the menu.
 Remember, the number one goal of your website is to allow users to find the information they are looking for as quickly and easily as possible.
 PDF menus are also bad for SEO as most of the content in PDF files are not readable by search engines like Google.
+For more in-depth info about PDF menus, check out this article.

 Keeping your website up-to-date should be a no-brainer.
 But, apparently, it’s not.
 We’ve even seen sites with owner bios that were previous owners who sold the business several years ago.
 Contact information, specials, menus, and even photography should be kept up to date, but nothing is more important than your hours.
 It’s not hard to lose customers if your website says you’re open and they show up to find a ‘closed’ sign.
 Studies show that 65% of people never return after a bad experience.
-Also, make sure your all of your listings like Google My Business page and Yelp page are up to date.
+Also, make sure all of your listings like Google My Business page and Yelp page are up to date.

 No Basic SEO